-Boarders have access to scenic trails and a small riding field
+Boarders have access to scenic trails and an outdoor riding ring.

-We have seven 12x14 feet and six 12x11 feet stalls available.
-Each stall is fully matted with automatic watering bowls, lights and a window.
+We have seven 12x14 feet and six 12x12 feet stalls available.
+Each stall is fully matted with lights and a window.

 Our number one goal is to create a happy, healthy and safe environment for horses and humans.
 Our full board services include:

 - customized supplemental feed two times a day

 - individual turn out or group turn out